elsa-linu/elsa-linu/README.md

 - 👋 Hi, I’m Christa
-- 👀 I’m interested in MACHINE LEARNING, DATA SCIENCE and WEB DEVLOPMENT
+- 👀 I’m interested in MACHINE LEARNING, DATA SCIENCE
-- 🌱 I’m currently working on applications of ML in real life scenarios
+- 🌱 I’m currently working on applications of ML in real-life scenarios
 - 📫 How to reach me christaelsalinu@gmail.com

 <!---